IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 ### Develop a weather application using Codewind and deploy using CI/CD Tekton pipelines

-IBM Cloud Pak for Applications helps you modernize existing applications, embed additional security, and develop new apps that unleash digital initiatives.
+IBM Cloud Pak for Applications(CP4A) helps you modernize existing applications, embed additional security, and develop new apps that unleash digital initiatives.
 It offers cloud-native development solutions that can quickly deliver value, along with flexible licensing that can be tailored to your specific needs.

 Apps that are built in the cloud are typically more scalable, easier to update and less costly to run.
 This can help you to respond to customer needs faster.

-In this code pattern, we will use Accelerators for Teams of IBM Cloud Pak for Applications (CP4A) to demonstrate how to develop a cloud-native application and deploy it on Cloud Pak for Applications using CI/CD features.
+In this code pattern, we will use Accelerators for Teams of CP4A to demonstrate how to develop a cloud-native application and deploy it on CP4A using CI/CD features.
 We will develop a simple Java weather application.
 We will use Codewind to develop, Appsody to build and Tekton for Continous delivery.

 **IBM Accelerator for Teams - overview**

-Accelerator for Teams is the commercial enterprise-ready and fully supported implementation of the Kabanero open source community project.
+Accelerator for Teams is the enterprise-ready and fully supported implementation of the Kabanero open source community project.
 Accelerator for Teams integrates with, extends, and adds value to Red Hat OpenShift.
 Accelerator for Teams supports the activity of application developers, architects, and operations teams in developing, managing, and deploying cloud native applications that meet the requirements of an organization.
 The product enables Continuous Integration / Continuous Deployment (CI/CD) workflows across the end to end development lifecycle.

-Kabanero offers open source technologies in a microservices-based framework that simplifies development, build, and deployment of applications for both Kubernetes and Knative (serverless).

 Kabanero installs on OpenShift and integrates a modern DevOps toolchain and application stack hubs which enable developers to use runtimes and frameworks in pre-built container images called `Application stacks`.